NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   Type: string.
 Default: "".
 ``--robust_threshold`` Residual pixel errors and 3D point residuals (the latter multiplied by corresponding weight) much larger than this will be exponentially attenuated to affect less the cost function.
+See also ``--tri_robust_threshold``.
 Type: double.
-Default: 3.
+Default: 0.5.
-``--save_nvm`` Save the optimized camera poses and inlier interest point matches as <out dir>/cameras.nvm.
-Interest point matches are offset relative to the optical center, to be consistent with Theia.
-This file can be passed in to a new invocation of this tool via ``--nvm``.
-Type: bool.
-Default: false.
 ``--save_nvm_no_shift`` Save the optimized camera poses and inlier interest point matches to <out dir>/cameras_noshift.nvm.
 Interest point matches are not offset relative to the optical center, which is not standard, but which